Ansonhkg/docker-wp-ebs-ssl/README.md

+# Wordpress on Elastic Beanstalk with SSL
+This project builds a ready to use Wordpress app and deploys it on Elastic Beanstalk with a MySQL RDS Database.

 # How to use?
 (Only experimental)
 - Edit the environment variable in `.env-sample` and rename it as `.env`
 - Run `./build.sh` in the root directory.